-The asymmetric design approach with RollCall requires the detection effort to be done by the basestation as shown in the Figure 6.
-Careful evaluation of the operating conditions reveals that the problem we are trying to solve is similar to the multi-user detection (MUD) problem [18] in CDMA[19] systems.
-However, inherent design constraints at the tag end do not allow a straightforward adoption of the MUD based solutions.
-Some crucial differences may be sighted as: 1) No Spread Spectrum Transmission: Our approach will not use a spread spectrum type of transmission scheme like that used in CDMA, instead it will just send each symbol in the tag ID as it is, 2) Lack of Power Control: Since the MRTs do not have a receiver on them, they cannot control their transmission power to alleviate the near-far problem and 3) Transmitter Modulation: Our simple MRTs will use a low power OOK modulation scheme as compared to the BPSK used in conventional CDMA systems.

-It is important to note that we do not intend to reinvent the algorithms used with conventional MUD, but rather to adapt them to our needs and test their feasibility in our system.
-To enable better understanding of the algorithms we initially assume that the transmissions from different MRTs constructively add in phase.
-This can be achieved by aligning the local oscillators of the tags using some reference phase detection mechanism[20].
+Evaluation of the operating conditions reveals that the problem we are trying to solve is similar to the multiuser detection (MUD) problem [11] in CDMA systems.
+However, some crucial differences may be sighted as: 1) No Spread Spectrum Transmission: Our approach will not use a spread spectrum type of transmission scheme like that used in CDMA, instead it will just send each symbol in the tag ID as it is, 2) Lack of Power Control: Since the MRTs do not have a receiver on them, they cannot control their transmission power to alleviate the near-far problem and 3) Transmitter Modulation: Our simple MRTs will use a low power OOK modulation scheme as compared to the BPSK used in conventional CDMA systems.
+Initially assume that the transmissions from different MRTs constructively add in phase.
+This can be achieved by aligning the local oscillators of the tags using some reference phase detection mechanism.
 Later, in the simulations we explain the working of a completely asynchronous system.